Warzone2100/warzone2100/macosx/README.BUILD.txt

 process.
 The version included with Mac OS X 10.4 "Tiger" is not capable of properly processing the grammars that Warzone 2100 uses.

+There are two build configurations available.
+'Release' is compiled normally, while 'Debug' sets the DEBUG preprocessor flag and automatically sets the game's debugging options to the equivalent of --debug all when launched, unless overwritten with a --debug command-line option.
+The debugging output can be viewed with Console.app.